microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 disallow_list = "swords, violence, blood, gore, nudity, sexual content, adult content, adult themes, adult language, adult humor, adult jokes, adult situations, adult"

-meta_prompt =f"""You are an assistant designer that creates images for children.
+meta_prompt = f"""You are an assistant designer that creates images for children.

 The image needs to be safe for work and appropriate for children.